Meet the Team

 She earned her Bachelor's degree with a double major in Computer Science and French and a minor in Mathematics from Boston College.
 She also earned her Entrepreneurial Management Certificate from Babson College.

-Stephanie Mireku joined the Aspire Institute as a Project Specialist in August 2012.
+Stephanie Mireku joined the Aspire Institute in 2012.
 She is enthused to bring a passion for community service and languages to the Aspire Institute.
 Before joining Aspire, Stephanie worked for the Wheelock College Center for International Programs and Partnerships as an Intern for the Study of the United States Institute (SUSI) program.
 In this capacity, she worked directly with students from Latin America and the Caribbean to complete this unique program and to ensure continuity in engagement and service learning following the program.
 Stephanie is pleased to be part of the Aspire Institute and to help affect social and educational change in communities across the state.
 She completed her undergraduate education at the University of Massachusetts at Dartmouth where she studied English Writing, Communications, and Rhetoric; and Spanish.

-Catherine Wakely, Training and Technology Specialist
+Training and Technology Specialist